-This information sheet contains advice regarding vaccination of kittens to ensure that they are protected from major diseases.
+This information page contains advice regarding vaccination of kittens to ensure that they are protected from major diseases.

 Your kitten’s first visit to the vet